siribi/CODEML_WORKFLOW/README.md

 # CODEML & HYPHY PIPELINE
-Scripts for generating single copy alignments from orthogroups, and then running the branch-site test in codeml or RELAX in hyphy
+This repository contains scripts for generating single copy alignments from orthogroups, and then running the branch-site test in codeml or RELAX in hyphy.
+The scripts were made for study systems were there are very few single-copy orthogroups (not uncommon in plants), and orthogroups that contain multiple gene copies/transcripts per species are divided into subsets based on smallest genetic distance (an approximation).

 The approach for alignment generation and set-up for the branch-site test is described in Birkeland et al. 2020, Mol Biol Evol + Supplementary, with some minor changes
 https://academic.oup.com/mbe/article/37/7/2052/5804990?login=false